cjones26/launch-gal-props/README.md

 Instructions:

 1. Clone or download the repository zip and extract it to wherever (ex.
 C:\LaunchGALProps)
-2. Compile the attached Program.cs -- if you do not have Visual Studio or an alternative installed, but you do in fact have .NET v4.0 (or higher) installed, you can utilize the command line compiler like so: `C:\Windows\Microsoft.Net\v4.0.30319\csc.exe /out:C:\LaunchGALProps\LaunchGALProps.exe`
+2. Compile the attached Program.cs -- if you do not have Visual Studio or an alternative installed, but you do in fact have .NET v4.0 (or higher) installed, you can utilize the command line compiler like so: `C:\Windows\Microsoft.Net\v4.0.30319\csc.exe /out:C:\LaunchGALProps\LaunchGALProps.exe Program.cs`
 3. Once you have successfully compiled the application, drop it in a known point and update the LaunchGALProps.reg's **ApplicationInstallPath** and **Path** values.